 Please contact us in any of the ways set out in the Contact information and further advice section below if you wish to exercise any of these rights.

 Changes to our privacy statement

 We keep this privacy statement under regular review and will place any updates on this website.
-We will publish any changes we make to this data protection policy on our website at the following link: https://www.qmu.ac.uk/about-the-university/quality/committees-regulations-policies-and-procedures/regulations-policies-and-procedures/ or at:
+We will publish any changes we make to this data protection policy on our Data Protection web page.